Robin Greenfield’s Commitment to Financial and Corporate Transparency

 Read my post about the Berkey filter here.

-(Update: I donated the filter to
+(Update: I donated the filter to Sustainable Kashi in November 2019.)

 HomeBioGas supplied me with a food waste biodigester.

-(Update: I donated the biodigester to
+(Update: I donated the biodigester to Sustainable Kashi in November 2019.)

 Fortified Bike supplied me with a bicycle and a few accessories.

-Retail value about $560.
+The retail value was about $560.

-auctioning my bamboo bike to raise funds to buy bikes for kids.
+They wrote to me one day and asked if I’d like a bike.
+They didn’t ask for anything in return.
+I needed a bike because I was auctioning my bamboo bike to raise funds to buy bikes for kids.
 This company doesn’t adhere to any environmental ethics that I know of, but they are a small bike company, and they are trying to get more people riding bikes.
-It’s not a 100% match, but a decent match.
-If I had to promote them I wouldn’t have said yes.
+It wasn’t an ideal match, but it was decent.

 Piteba Press supplied me with an oil press.

-Retail value around $130.
+The retail value was around $130.

 I made a post on social media about them in return.
-This is a great tool for living more self-sufficiently and something many people could benefit from in gaining freedom from the industrial food system.
+This press is a great tool for living more self-sufficiently and something many people could benefit from in gaining freedom from the industrial food system.

-(Update: I donated the press to
+(Update: I donated the press to Conscious Space in November 2019.)

-2017
+2017 Relationships

 GoSun donated $400 to Happy Healthy and Free and later in 2018 supplied me with two different solar stoves.

-a video about them because I think this is a great way to inspire others to switch to alternative energy and get people thinking about alternatives to the fossil fuel industry.
+I produced a video about them because I think this is a great way to inspire others to switch to alternative energy and get people thinking about alternatives to the fossil fuel industry.
 The $400 donated to Happy Healthy and Free was used to produce more nonprofit videos.

-(Update: I donated the stoves to
+(Update: I donated the stoves to Sustainable Kashi in November 2019.)

-2016
+2016 Relationships

-Happy Healthy and Free to produce the Trash Me short film.
+I raised money through Happy Healthy and Free to produce the Trash Me short film including from:

 Goal Zero donated $1,000.
-There was no exchange, they were simply supporting the project and were listed as a sponsor.
+There was no exchange.
+They were simply supporting the project and were listed as a sponsor.

 Xero Shoes supplied me with a pair of shoes and sandals.

-Retail value of approximately $150.
+The retail value was approximately $150.

-2015
+2015 Relationships

 Endless Sun Solar supplied me with a solar panel and battery for my tiny house.

-Retail value was around $500.
+The retail value was around $500.

-The agreement was that I’d do a video review of the solar panel.
+In exchange, I did a video review of the solar panel.

 The Grayl supplied me with a water filter.
 I think they sent me two.

-Retail value under $100.
+The retail value was under $100.

 I don’t recall there being an agreement.
 Likely organic promotion just by using it.

-2014
+2014 Relationships

 Patagonia in San Diego supplied me with a few items of clothing for my Share My Way Home trip.

-Retail value around $200 or less.
+The retail value was around $200 or less.

-The Goodfluence Tour.
+Eleven companies sponsored my second bike ride across the USA – The Goodfluence Tour.
 They were all product sponsors.
 No financial contributions were made.
 I don’t remember the exact sponsorship value but have made estimates below.

 Dr. Bronner’s, SmartKlean, Sparse, Scrubba, Brush with Bamboo,and Kala sponsored me with $100 or less in products.